AnkitJ393/seller-Rewards-Records/README.md

 ---

-## 📂 DataSet Details
-We use the **FakerJs** library to generate fake data for each customer, with some customizations to mimic real-world scenarios.
-Here's how it works:

 1. 🌀 **Repeated Customers:** An array of objects keeps track of repeated customers (as they are common in any store).
 2. 🎲 **Randomized Data:** We randomly determine if a customer is repeated or new.
 3. 🆕 **New Customer Addition:** If the customer is new, they are added to the array with a unique customer ID.

-👉 Check out `data/dataset.js` to see how the dataset is generated.
-Just specify the size of the dataset you need, and you're good to go!

 ---

 ## 🖥️ The Three Tables